capme/gjk/README.md

 Note: <br>
 a.
 IP <b>172.17.0.1</b> is Docker IP.
 Please adjust with your own Docker IP.<br>
 b.
 It need port 65412 for alpha, 10000 for beta and 3306 for MySQL.
-Please free-up those IPs.
+Please free-up those ports on your machine.

 ### Endpoint Alpha ###